 Do you accept volunteers to help out on the day?

 Absolutely, volunteers are an essential part of making the event run smoothly.
 Please contact us if you are interesting in lending a hand on the day and we will assign you to be part of the support team in areas including baggage reclaim, helping out at water stations, supporting the participants, handing out medals, etc. We’d love to hear from you, please get in touch.
 If your part of a community, sports or social group who would be interested in getting involved we would love to hear from you too, so please email us at email@example.com.

 If I need medical assistance on the day what should I do?

 Please write your details and medical information on the reverse of the number in order that our first aid teams and medical staff can quickly learn of any medical issues that you may have.
 First Aid personnel are strategically positioned in and around the route to assist any runners and also to ensure no disruption to normal day to day services.
-First aid staff are available at all water stations, the start line, the finish lines and in mobile response vehicles.
+First aid staff are available at the start line, the finish lines and in mobile response vehicles.
 Please inform any steward or race official if you need medical assistance and they will arrange same for you immediately.
 It is strongly recommended that you consult your doctor if you have any doubt about your health or fitness level.
 If you are not currently involved in a physical sporting activity, you should seek medical advice before entering the event.